Seahawks by the numbers: Statistics reveal why Seattle has struggled of late

 2015 — 81.5, 1st.

 Comment: Opponents have really tried to stay committed to the run against Seattle this season — teams have rushed the ball 410 times against the Seahawks this season compared to 362 last season and 380 in 2014.
-This will be the first season when teams run the ball more against Seattle than Seattle has against them this year, as the Seahawks have just 378 rushing attempts (consider that last year Seattle ran it 501 times compared to the 362 of opponents).
+This will be the first season when teams run the ball more against Seattle than Seattle has against them, as the Seahawks have just 378 rushing attempts (consider that last year Seattle ran it 501 times compared to the 362 of opponents).
 You can debate the value of a running game, but it’s hard to argue looking at the numbers through the Carroll era that Seattle has been more successful when it has been able to run it.

 YARDS ALLOWED PER RUSH